mani3h/seige-FE/README.md

-This repo will be really helpful for front-end developers who can use these sources to make their websites look better and more functionable.
+This repo will be really helpful for front-end developers who can use these sources to make their websites look better.